giacomorebonato/fastrat/README.md

 Vike gives you total control around this behaviour and it's well documented.

+## tRPC

+This project comes with [tRPC](https://trpc.io) ready to be used.
+Check [note-router.ts](src/features/notes/note-router.ts) to see how queries, mutations and subscriptions can be implemented.
+All the routers are collected in [api-router.ts](src/features/server/api-router.ts), but you can organise files in the way you prefer.

 ## Credits

 This project has been inspired by other starter kit